Share this post

 1. The hormones in your circadian rhythm

-Both of these elements are drastically effected by our stress levels.
+Both of these elements are drastically affected by our stress levels.

-To master your hormones in your circadian rhythm. you have to work at stress management + light.
+To master your hormones in your circadian rhythm, you look at your stress management + light.

-To master your blood sugar, you have to make dietary changes, and managing your circadian hormones!
+To master your blood sugar, you have to make dietary changes, and mastering the hormones in your circadian rhythm!

 1. How can I improve my circadian rhythm to fall asleep easier?

-2. How can I balance my stress and blood sugar to stay asleep?
+2. How can I balance my stress and blood sugar better to stay asleep?

-Circadian rhythm + light effect on sleep and stress
+How does your circadian rhythm + light effect sleep and stress levels?

-The circadian rhythm heavily influenced by light as well as the melatonin and cortisol in the body. – the hormones involved.
+The circadian rhythm is heavily influenced by light as well as the melatonin and cortisol in the body (the hormones involved).
 If you’re showing symptoms of needing your circadian rhythm rebalanced , we work on tangible steps to improve this area together.
 Because no one wants to spend 2-4 hours just trying to fall asleep

-As you’re working to restore your circadian rhythm, being aware of artificial light is also important.
+As you’re working to restore your circadian rhythm, be aware that artificial light could be working against you.

 graph showing the relationship between melatonin and cortisol in the circadian rhythm